 YOU ARE AN ENEMY OF THE PEOPLE, A SABOTEUR, A BEAST, A DEGENERATE!

 Hence my grandmother hated bingo.
 She was partial to Rummy, quick at Snap.
 She loved her soap operas, her Embassy Mild cigarettes, her tea and Digestives.
 She was not at all fond of lit-er-a-ture, although she was bizarrely obsessed with Oscar Wilde’s poem The Ballad of Reading Gaol.
 She knew many of the 109 stanzas by heart (she would sometimes recite them during my weekly visits).
-It was a little disconcerting to hear her say “each man kills the thing he loves” with such pleasure but I was touched the words meant so much to her.
-A copy of the poem lay permanently within easy reach on her bedside cabinet so she could dip into it the way some people regularly fondle their Bibles for reassurance.
+It was a little disconcerting to hear her say “each man kills the thing he loves” with such relish but I found it fascinating that the words meant so much to her.
+A copy of the poem lay permanently within easy reach on her bedside table so she could dip into it the way some people routinely fondle their Bibles for reassurance.
 I read The Picture of Dorian Gray when I was 15 and was deeply affected by its jingly epigrams and crenelated prose.
-I idiotically told my mother in passing (I was coming down the stairs, she was coming up the stairs; we met about midway, by the spillover bookcase where I first encountered the extraordinary fact of Kafka) that I would have written such a book if Wilde hadn’t got there first.
+I idiotically told my mother in passing (I was coming down the stairs, she was coming up the stairs; we met midway, by the spillover bookcase where I first encountered the extraordinary fact of Kafka) that I would have written such a book if Wilde hadn’t got there first.
 Please forgive my youthful braggadocio, I hadn’t yet studied the ways of the ant or bonobo.